syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 </tr>
 <tr>
 <td>UWP</td>
-<td>uwp\Syncfusion.SfInput.UWP.dll<br/>uwp\Syncfusion.SfShared.UWP.dll<br/>uwp\Syncfusion.SfCarousel.XForms.dll<br/>uwp\Syncfusion.SfCarousel.XForms.UWP.dll</td>
+<td>uwp\Syncfusion.SfCarousel.UWP.dll<br/>uwp\Syncfusion.SfCarousel.XForms.dll<br/>uwp\Syncfusion.SfCarousel.XForms.UWP.dll</td>
 </tr>
 </table>

-Currently an additional step is required for Windows Phone, Windows Phone 8.1 and iOS projects.
+Currently an additional step is required for Windows Phone, WindowsPhone 8.1 and iOS projects.
 We need to create an instance of the carousel custom renderer as shown below.

-Create an instance of SfCarouselRenderer in MainPage constructor of the Windows Phone and Windows Phone 8.1  project as shown
+Create an instance of SfCarouselRenderer in MainPage constructor of the Windows Phone and WindowsPhone 8.1  project as shown

 {% highlight C# %}